SamiPerttu/fundsp/README.md

 The wavetable oscillator is [bandlimited](https://en.wikipedia.org/wiki/Bandlimiting) with pristine quality.
-However, unlike the other types it allocates memory in the form of static wavetables.
+However, unlike the other types it allocates memory in the form of global wavetables.
-The DSF oscillator has similar quality but is somewhat expensive to evaluate.
+The [DSF](https://ccrma.stanford.edu/files/papers/stanm5.pdf) oscillator has similar quality but is somewhat expensive to evaluate.
 The PolyBLEP oscillator is a fast approximation with fair quality.

 ## Working With Waves